AkankshaASawant/Hate-Speech-Detection/README.md

 2. Open `Hate_Speech_Detection.ipynb` and run the cells sequentially.

 ## Results
-- The final model achieved a classification accuracy of **X%** on the test set.
+- The final model achieved a classification accuracy of **94.30%** on the test set.
 - Performance metrics (e.g., F1-score) are included in the notebook for detailed analysis.

 ## Technologies Used